chrome-dino/route_map/README.md

 * Parse a pcap file, extracting IP addresses and geolocating them
 * Build a kml file from geolocation data which can be viewed in Google Maps
 * Trace the route of potentially interesting traffic
+* Ability to choose to manually define or automatically retrieve local/public IP

 ## Installation